 Can You Drink Energy Drinks While Intermittent Fasting?

-Can you drink energy drinks while intermittent fasting?
+This brings us back to our question: “should you drink calorie-free energy drinks while intermittent fasting?”

 What You Can Drink While Fasting